Clinery1/laser_cam/README.md

 - ☐ GCODE output of the nested program

-- ☐ Configurable "laser conditions" where the laser operates at different powers
+- ☐ Configurable "laser conditions" where the laser operates at different powers and speeds
 - ☐ Coloring of lines with different laser conditions

 - ☐ GCODE simulator with coloring